RobinRosculete/Delivery-Management-System/ReadMe.md

-# **Priority Delivery**
+# **Delivery Management System**

-Implemented a C++ menu-driven program to handle the flow of orders and deliveries of items, with consideration of the orders' rush status.
-Built for my CS 136- Introduction to Data Structures and Algorithms course.
+Implemented a C++ program to handle the flow of orders and deliveries of items, with consideration of the orders' priority status.
 <br />
 <br />

 # **What I Learned**

-- How to Implement a Priority Queue as a Max Heap
+- How to Implement and use a Priority Queue.
-- How to manage priorities of different rush statuses (Standard, Expedite, Extreme)
+- How to manage deliveries of different priority statuses.